shenae/responsive-monument-mockup/pt-1/README.md

 Congratulations!
 You have been hired as a developer for Monument Lifestyle Magazine.
 You work closely with a designer and have been provided design mockups of the magazine's website.
 Your goal is to replicate these mockups as closely as possible.

-You will be adding components to the blog page for homework each night this week, then build the landing page for the site over the weekend.
+You will be building the blog page and the landing page for the site for homework.

 ---